 Graduate Assistantships are available.
 However they are highly competitive and given to those students with the requisites as oultlined by the department.

 MPA agraduates currently work in state, county, and local governments; a number of non-profit organizations and foundations; international bodies; and for research groups and consulting firms.
 Several have achieved elective office.

 The JD/MPA degree is designed to prepare students for careers in government or non-profit organizations who plan to combine law with public service.

 The faculty and students of the department and university are diverse culturally and ethnically.
 This includes significant international representation.

 Students are encouraged to begin the application process before graduating from the qualifying undergraduate or graduate program in which you may be currently attending.
-Admission may be granted provisionally, subject to the completion of the required qualifying degree program.
+Per The University of Akron Graduate School. admission is pending graduation.

 Students for whom English is not a primary language must pass the TOFEL.
 This requirement may be waived if an undergraduate or graduate degree has previously been earned at a US American university or college.

 The official application is completed online to the graduate school.
-Official transcripts, official test scores, and letters of recommendation must be mailed directly to the department.
+Official transcripts, official test scores, and letters of recommendation should be submitted to the Graduate School, as well as the department.
 Other documents may be mailed or submitted in person.
-When all documents have been assembled and approved by the department, these are sent to the graduate school by the department for processing.